elite-polito/elite-polito.github.io/docs/teaching/02jsk-hci/4-exam.md

 Next exams, with deadlines:

-- **19/06/2023 h.
-17:00, Room 8I**
+- **04/09/2023 h.
+17:00, Room 6N**
-    - remember to enroll at the exam, by *13/06/2023*, on the Portale della Didattica
+    - remember to enroll at the exam, by *29/08/2023*, on the Portale della Didattica
-    - all the assignments (including the code) must be on the group's GitHub repositories by *12/06/2023 EOD*
+    - all the assignments (including the code) must be on the group's GitHub repositories by *28/08/2023 EOD*
-    - the oral discussion will follow the [shared schedule](https://docs.google.com/spreadsheets/d/1ZH299yON4owr7VUjstLtxzTX1AfWd1wGKQPE7lsuJvo)
+    - the oral discussion will follow the alphabetical order (by group name)

 ## Group Projects (with Assignments)